JodyMurray/PetFriends/README.md

 ![screenshot](documentation/features/NavBar2.png)

-NavBar, user loggeed in.
+NavBar, user logged in.

 ![screenshot](documentation/features/NavBar.png)

 ### **Home Landing Page**

-The home screen and landing page, with the recommended profiles sidebar.
+The home screen and landing page, with the recommended users to follow sidebar.

 ![screenshot](documentation/features/HomePage.png)

 ### **Post Page**

-The post's page, with the recommended profiles sidebar.
+- The post's page, with the recommended user to follow sidebar.
-Thumbs up and thumbs down buttons to upvote or downvote any post to your desire.
+- Thumbs up and thumbs down buttons to upvote or downvote any post to your desire.
+- On the top right of the post beide the date posted, you have a bookmark icon to save this post, which later you can view in the "Saved" section from the NavBar.
-The three dots on the side of the post image is the button to edit or delete your post.
+- The three dots on the side of the post image is the button to edit or delete your post.
+- And the comment section, create, edit and delete your comments!

 ![screenshot](documentation/features/PostPage1.png)
 ![screenshot](documentation/features/PostPage2.png)